JManzur/jenkins_on_ec2/README.md

 aws ec2 create-key-pair --key-name Jenkins-DEMO --query 'KeyMaterial' --output text > Jenkins-DEMO.pem
 ```

->:warning: if you use a different key name, change the variable "key_name" in the variables.tf file
+>:warning: if you use a different key name, change the variable "key_name" in the variables.tf file. :warning:

 Change permissions:
 ```bash